iann0036/tf-cfn-provider/docs/providers/alicloud/Instance.md

 `SystemDiskSize` - (Optional) Size of the system disk, measured in GiB.
 Value range: [20, 500].
 The specified value must be equal to or greater than max{20, Imagesize}.
 Default value: max{40, ImageSize}.
 ECS instance's system disk can be reset when replacing system disk.

-`Description` - (Optional, Force New) The description of the data disk.
+`Description` - (Optional) Description of the instance, This description can have a string of 2 to 256 characters, It cannot begin with http:// or https://.
+Default value is null.

 `InternetChargeType` - (Optional) Internet charge type of the instance, Valid values are `PayByBandwidth`, `PayByTraffic`.
 Default is `PayByTraffic`.
 At present, 'PrePaid' instance cannot change the value to "PayByBandwidth" from "PayByTraffic".